RuudVelo/ai-workout-llm-evaluator/README.md

 ```

 **Tip**: Use your best-performing model (e.g., GPT-4o, Gemini 1.5 Pro) as the reference model to establish high-quality baselines.

+**Important**: The reference model specified here will be **automatically excluded** from evaluation runs to prevent duplicate generation and unnecessary costs.
+The ground truth outputs are already generated via `ground_truth_generator.py`, so running the model again during evaluation would be redundant.

 ## Usage